Why Marketing and Sales Alignment Matters For Every Business

 1. Establish guidelines for your lead qualification criteria

 Admit it.
-Marketing and Sales teams have the most discontentment establising lead qualification criteria.
-Teams cannot decide what are the charateristics that help to define a lead and which buying stage they are at.
+Marketing and Sales teams have the most discontentment establishing lead qualification criteria.
+Teams cannot decide what are the characteristics that help to define a lead and which buying stage they are at.

 The number of marketing and sales qualified leads should ideally coincide.
-If a sales department report that many leads are not qualified or of poor quality, your marketing qualification criteria needs to improve.
-However in the case that marketing is able to justify their qualification, sales should explain in proper why they reject the prospect in a closed feedback loop.
+If a sales department report that many leads are not qualified or of poor quality, your marketing qualification criteria need to improve.
+However in the case that marketing is able to justify their qualification, sales should explain properly why they reject the prospect in a closed feedback loop.

 Conversely, many salespeople are reluctant to disqualify prospects, they want to work on as many leads as possible.
 However, marketing should assist them and help them improve on the quality of their leads instead of the quantity.
-This will help both team save alot of time, which is the most precious asset in a business.
-Poor prospects will results in wasted time and chances on prospects that are actually genuinely interested to buy.
+This will help both teams save a lot of time, which is the most precious asset in a business.
+Poor prospects will result in wasted time and chances on prospects that are actually genuinely interested to buy.